Boss-Man-Dev/vrp_multiCharacter/README.md

   If you’re not using the latest version of vRP 2, a small code modification in User.lua is required.
   Replacement code will be provided.

+  you can just drag the file from the core_update file and place it inside the main directory of the vRP 2 framework

 # Requirements

   Compatible with QB-Core and similar frameworks.